LevelUpWeb3/Vortex-01-Missions/Covalent/Guide.md

 }
 ```

-It will return the token balances of that particular user with `WALLET_ADDRESS`.
+It will return the token balances of that particular user with address `WALLET_ADDRESS`.